 Although true to some extent, new hires are compliant and sensitive to the manager's demands.
-As such, starting to train new hires on time tracking can have a greater impact on the staff as a whole.
+As such, starting to train new hires on-time tracking can have a greater impact on the staff as a whole.
 So, let's see how you can train new hires to track their time on a daily basis.

 Start by Explaining

-There is a general misconception on time tracking as a process.
+There is a general misconception on-time tracking as a process.
 Employees are convinced that a time tracking system serves to enforce compliance towards certain criteria, such as work hours.
 However, in most cases - especially new companies - time tracking is a process whose goal is to improve the efficiency of the business by rewarding employees accurately.
-Without a proper time tracking system, employees could easily be underpaid or overpaid - both of which have negative consequences on the individuals and organizations' performance.
+Without a proper time tracking system, employees could easily be underpaid or overpaid - both of which have negative consequences on the individual's and organizations' performance.

 How often have you heard family and friends complain about how they are consistently being overworked and underpaid?
 In the absence of evidence, you won't be able to change that opinion.
-However, when hours are being tracked via a digital time tracker then you can ensure that employees are receiving a fair compensation for their work.
+However, when hours are being tracked using a digital time tracker then you can ensure that employees are receiving fair compensation for their work.
 If you fail to comply with that data that employees will have evidence to go against you and your business.

 Letting new hires know of this benefit can make onboarding a lot easier.

 In a business where time is not tracked some employees will get overpaid, while others are going to get underpaid.
 What do you think will be the impact of such a discrepancy?
 What if the underpaid employees know that their colleagues are being paid more for a job that takes the same amount of effort and produces the same value?
 The answer is straightforward: a drop in performance which can cost the business and potentially lead to employee turnover.